apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Donald Trump's Georgia judge dismisses some criminal charges**
+**Christie Brinkley reveals skin cancer diagnosis: 'Stitched me up to perfection'**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-68557486).
+You can read more about it [here](https://www.foxnews.com/entertainment/christie-brinkley-reveals-skin-cancer-diagnosis-stitched-me-up-perfection).

 ## Requirements
 - Python 3.8